osome-iu/hoaxy-backend/README.md

 3. Click on "Community AMIs" and search for "hoaxy" and you will find an AMI as "IUNI-hoaxy-backend - ami-0e2cad4cda62fe51b"
 4. Select that and follow the instructions to create instance using that AMI
 5. Once you start the instance, you can find the hoaxy configuration under .hoaxy folder at home.
-You need to update the configuration with your twitter keys and mashape api token
+You need to update the configuration with your twitter keys and rapid api token

 # Frequently Asked Questions